-Category closed in terms of manufacturers plurality, the only accepted board specification are JetSurf Titanium DFI 2021, JetSurf Titanium DFI 2022, JetSurf Titanium DFI 2023 and Jetsurf Titanium DFI 2024.
+Category closed in terms of manufacturers plurality, the only accepted board specifications are JetSurf Titanium DFI 2021, JetSurf Titanium DFI 2022, JetSurf Titanium DFI 2023, JetSurf Titanium DFI 2024 and JetSurf Titanium DFI SL 2025.
 Further specification can be seen on section 7.4. of this rulebook.